 On March 13, 2019, the Company entered into an amendment to the credit agreement for the Senior Secured Credit Facilities to obtain a new senior secured Term Loan A-6 Facility in order to refinance the \$5 billion aggregate principal amount of debt incurred in connection with the Class V transaction described in Note 14 of the Notes to the Condensed Consolidated Financial Statements.
 The Term Loan A-6 Facility aggregate principal amount of \$3,634 million matures on March 13, 2024, of which \$2,839 million aggregate principal amount represents the amounts outstanding under the Term Loan A-2 Facility that rolled-over into the new facility.
-Immediately after the rollover, an aggregate principal amount of \$1,277 million remained outstanding under the Term Loan A-2 Facility.
-The Term Loan A-6 Facility amortizes quarterly and bears interest at the London Interbank Offered Rate ("LIBOR") plus an applicable margin ranging from 1.25% to 2.00% or a base rate plus an applicable margin of 0.25% to 1.00%.
+Immediately after the rollover, an aggregate principal amount of \$1,277 million remained outstanding under the Term Loan A-2 Facility

-On March 20, 2019, Dell International L.L.C. and EMC Corporation, both which are wholly-owned subsidiaries of Dell Technologies Inc., completed a private offering of multiple series of First Lien Notes in an aggregate principal amount of \$4.5 billion.
+On March 20, 2019, Dell International L.L.C. and EMC Corporation, both of which are wholly-owned subsidiaries of Dell Technologies Inc., completed a private offering of multiple series of First Lien Notes in an aggregate principal amount of \$4.5 billion.
 The principal amount, interest rate, and maturity of each series of such First Lien Notes were \$1,000 million of 4.00% First Lien Notes due July 15, 2024, \$1,750 million of 4.90% First Lien Notes due October 1, 2026, and \$1,750 million of 5.30% First Lien Notes due October 1, 2029.

-A majority of the proceeds from the First Lien Notes issued on March 20, 2019 was used to repay all of the outstanding \$3,750 million First Lien Notes due June 2019.
-In addition, proceeds of approximately \$800 million of borrowings under the new Term Loan A-6 Facility, the proceeds of the \$650 million increase in the Margin Loan Facility, and a portion of the proceeds from the 2019 First Lien Notes were used to repay all of the Company's outstanding amounts under the Term Loan A-5 Facility due December 2019.
+A majority of the proceeds from the First Lien Notes issued on March 20, 2019 was used to repay all of the outstanding \$3,750 million principal amount of the 3.48% First Lien Notes due June 2019.
+In addition, proceeds of approximately \$800 million of borrowings under the new Term Loan A-6 Facility, the proceeds of the \$650 million increase in the Margin Loan Facility, and a portion of the proceeds from the 2019 First Lien Notes were used to repay all \$2,016 million of the Company's outstanding amounts under the Term Loan A-5 Facility due December 2019.
 During the three months ended May 3, 2019, the remaining proceeds available from the 2019 First Lien Notes were used to repay \$550 million of outstanding amounts under the Term Loan A-2 Facility and to pay related premiums, accrued interest, fees, and expenses.
 The Term Loan A-2 Facility was subsequently paid off as of August 2, 2019.